Chourio hits RBI single in first home plate appearance. Brewers beat Twins 3-2 and improve to 4-0

 Yelich hit a 423-foot drive over the center-field wall and Turang added a two-out RBI double in the third as the Brewers boosted the lead to 3-0.

-Correa walked again to start the ninth before Margot hit into a double play and Carlos Santana grounded out as Abner Uribe finished a three-hitter for his third save in as many chances.
+Carlos Correa walked to start the ninth before Margot hit into a double play and Carlos Santana grounded out as Abner Uribe finished a three-hitter for his third save in as many chances.

+“With the way that we play sometimes and early in the season, and the way that they play, it’s not surprising to see a good, well-pitched, low-scoring game right there,” Twins manager Rocco Baldelli said.
+“But when we do hit the ball on the barrel, we want to get something out of it.
+Overall I think we could have had better at-bats.”

 Twins starter Louie Varland (0-1) gave up three runs, six hits and two walks in four innings.